logicmoo/tuProlog/README.md

 Just unzip the release archive in a folder of your choice, and double click the executable 2p.exe

 **Android version**
-Just copy the 2p-android.apk archive in your device (e.g. in the download folder) and double click to start installation.
-Please remove any previous versions first, otherwise the install process may fail.
+Just copy the apk archive in your device (e.g. in the download folder) and double click to start installation.
+The new app can co-exist side by side with the previous one, as it is released under a different name.

 **Eclipse plugin**
-Installation must be performed via the Eclipse Update Manager: to this end, the proper Update Site must be configured first - see the detailed configuration instructions.
+Installation must be performed via the Eclipse Update Manager, with the proper Update Site properly configured - see the detailed configuration instructions.

-**Please note:** due to a renaming of the plugin deployment package, the Eclipse Check for Update feature will NOT be able to upgrade the plugin from version 2.6 or earlier versions -- please use the Install new software feature instead, manually looking for new software in the tuProlog update site and looking the new tuProlog feature.

-**Eclipse requirements:** tuProlog 2.9 (and 2.8, 2.7) requires Eclipse Juno or Kepler SR1, older tuProlog versions require Eclipse Indigo.
-A compatibility issue exists for Eclipse Kepler SR2 and Luna, where internal core components (parts of the Lucene package) have been unexpectedly removed.
-The lack of such components will prevent the tuProlog plugin (all versions but 2.9) to install unless the two missing packages are manually copied into the ECLIPSE/plugins directory.
-We are working to patch this issue in tuProlog 2.9: this is why this plugin is NOT currently available yet.
+Please note that, due to the Eclipse installation policy, it is not possible to reinstall previous versions, or more generally to downgrade an installed plugin to an older version (unless re-installing from a fresh Eclipse install).

-**Numbering scheme**
+**tuProlog Numbering scheme**
 The numbering scheme adopted aims to provide a clear cross-platform view of the version being used.

 The first two digits represent the engine version.
 So, as long as you see that the same two digits are the same, you can count that the inner baheviour will be the same, too.